roman-milk/roman-milk.github.io/the-abbotts.md

  As I watched Steph walk down the aisle on the arm of her father toward a waiting Jason I wondered if I could summon the courage it would take to do what I knew I must.
 If I did it I would earn the hatred of Stephanie Anne and it would destroy my marriage to Robert.
 I sat there and waited for the minister to reach the part where he would ask:

  "If there anyone here who knows of any reason why these two should not be wed speak now or forever hold your peace."
-Report_Story #1